-17In principle a zip-code z could be paired with more that one airport a.
+$^{19}$ In principle a zip-code z could be paired with more that one airport a.
 In practice, our baseline model uses zip codes whose centroid is within 10km of an airport.
 Each zip code is assigned to exactly one airport as none is within 10km of two airports.

-18Results are robust to different functional forms of weather control variables.
+&lt;sup>20Results are robust to different functional forms of weather control variables.
 Additionally, we have estimated models that exclude all weather controls, and the coefficients for our primary pollutant of interest (CO see below) are not significantly affected (although the standard errors increase).

-19We include fixed effects for New Year, Memorial Day, July 4th, Labor Day, Thanksgiving, and Christmas, as well as the three days preceding and following the holiday.
+&lt;sup>21We include fixed effects for New Year, Memorial Day, July 4th, Labor Day, Thanksgiving, and Christmas, as well as the three days preceding and following the holiday.